asyrjasalo/RESTinstance/CONTRIBUTING.md

 You can use your favorite Python version manager (asdf, pyenv, ...) as long as it follows `.python-version`.

-Install [pre-commit](https://pre-commit.com/) if it is not already installed.
+Install [prek](https://prek.j178.dev/) if it is not already installed.

 Install pre-commit hooks in your git working copy:

-    pre-commit install --hook-type pre-commit --hook-type commit-msg
+    prek install --hook-type pre-commit --hook-type commit-msg

 Use [Conventional Commits](https://www.conventionalcommits.org/).